 - Local anesthetics are available to help numb the anal canal, thus making bowel movements less painful.

 - Stool softeners may also help lessen discomfort by relieving straining that occurs during bowel movements.

-Speaking with your doctor is the best way to determine which treatment option is best for you.
+Speaking with your doctor at Los Angeles Colon and Rectal Surgical Associates is the best way to determine which treatment option is best for you.
 If you continue to experience symptoms after treating your hemorrhoids with one or more of these medical measures, you may wish to discuss further treatment options with your physician.
 These include office procedures and surgical procedures.
+(310)273-2310.